 The pristine Shirakami-Sanchi forest area is actually a World Heritage Site.

-Spanning 130,000 hectares (321,000 acres) across the southwestern part of the Aomori prefecture and the northwestern part of the Akita prefecture, this beautiful place is a great spot to do some hiking around lakes while enjoying the east Asia’s largest virgin beech forest.
+Spanning 130,000 hectares (321,000 acres) across the southwestern part of the Aomori prefecture and the northwestern part of the Akita prefecture, this beautiful place is a great spot to do some hiking around lakes while enjoying East Asia’s largest virgin beech forest.

 There are numerous trails to explore here, plus 33 lakes.
 “Juniko” translates to “twelve”, so it’s strange that an area with 33 lakes and ponds is actually called Juniko, but who’s counting?